SchoolListit/SchoolListIt-Platform/README.md

 (See Repo for details)

 - **SchoolListIt App Marketplace:** For clarity, I've included this here, but we will be using an existing Woocommerce Premium Extension which is maintained by Automattic to facilitate this marketplace.
 If we find need for additional features we can always customize it to our needs.

+- **SchoolLIstIt Integrations Plugin:** Starting with Google Classroom, it is our plan to build api integration with existing systems so that assignments and due dates can be pulled from API as part of Teacher verification.
+There are other systems which also use REST API including the seven Blackboard Bundled apps, and while these REST API exist, we would need permission to access before programmatic integration is possible.
+The strategy to overcome this potential roadblock is simple - teachers will demand integration - even

 # The Big Win